 The fees for our service will already be included within our supplier proposals that we present.
 We will then receive this directly from the successful energy supplier on any contract that we have placed with them.
 Our promise to you is that you will not pay any additional fees on top of what we present, which means our service will not have any surprises.

 Why do organizations need an energy consultant?

-People coming to energy for the first time are taken aback by the extreme market conditions that are commonplace in this complex market.
-Trying to make sense of all the various elements is a complex, time consuming process that can cause a great level of frustration.
+People coming to energy for the first time are taken back by the extreme market conditions that are commonplace in this complex market.
+Trying to make sense of all the various elements is a time consuming process that can cause a great level of frustration.
 Tackling the energy market without professional help can prove to be a costly decision for any organization.
 Employing an energy specialist is recommended for any organization unfamiliar with the inner workings of the energy market.
 Knowledge and timing is essential to successfully navigating this complex market.
 Northern Gas and Power has all the specialists and professionals in one place at your beck and call and can deliver on all of your energy needs.